- Home

 As well as care, people can enjoy full-time companionship through a live-in experience.
 In many cases, this can be an important benefit (particularly if the person in need of care is elderly), as loneliness is a proven issue for people in this age group.

-According to Age UK, two million people in England over the age of 75 live alone, and more than one million older adults go over a month without speaking to anyone.
+According to Age UK, over one million older people in England always or often feel lonely.
 In addition, yourself, other family members, and/or friends can also rest easier knowing that your loved one is being cared for every hour of the day by an experienced professional.

 3. Overnight care

-It’s common for older adults to wake up at different times throughout the night.
+It’s common for older adults to wake up throughout the night.
 This is due to natural changes that weaken the body’s circadian rhythm (internal clock) with age.

 However, unexpectedly waking in the night can leave people feeling disoriented and at risk of falls or other accidents.
 Broken sleep can also make degenerative conditions (such as dementia) worse.